 Pam took part in a Quality Action Team (QAT) to assess the country code setup for FedEx® Billing Online, which earned a nomination for a Purple Promise Quality Award.
 Even though her team didn't win, her experience working on the QAT and presenting their findings inspired her to learn more about Quality Driven Management (QDM).

-Pam began studying on her own to become a QDM Expert using the QDM online resources — but at first she didn't pass the exam.
+Pam began studying on her own to become a QDM expert using the QDM online resources — but at first, she didn't pass the exam.
 Still, she reminded herself of one of the key principles of QDM: View failures as opportunities.
-On her second attempt, she had the opportunity to take a class on QDM to get a deeper understanding its principles, and she finished the test with time to spare.
+On her second attempt, she had the opportunity to take a class on QDM to get a deeper understanding of its principles, and she finished the test with time to spare.

 Inspired by Quality Driven Management

 For Pam, QDM isn't just a way to solve a problem or make her job easier.
 It's an opportunity to better understand the culture at FedEx.
-She sees it as part of the bigger picture, a philosophy and method that keeps people from working in silos.
+It's also a philosophy and method that Pam sees as part of the bigger picture which keeps people from working in silos.
 "When everyone is using the same principles and the same way of thinking about their work, they work better as a team."